meguminakao/IGCN/README.md

-# IGCN : Image-to-graph convolutional network
+# IGCN+ : Image-to-graph convolutional network
-IGCN is a learning framework for 2D/3D deformable model registration and alignment, and shape reconstruction from a single-viewpoint projection image.
+IGCN+/IGCN is a learning framework for 2D/3D deformable model registration and alignment, and shape reconstruction from a single-viewpoint projection image.
 The generative network learns translation from the input projection image to a displacement map, and the GCN learns mesh deformation based on the sampled per-vertex feature and connectivity.

 # Examples